 You have been told you have a kidney infection.
 This is called pyelonephritis.
 The infection can be serious.
 It can damage your kidneys and cause bacteria to enter your bloodstream.
 You were treated in the hospital.
 Once you return home, here’s what you can do at home to aid in your recovery and prevent future infections.

-Take all the medication you were prescribed, even if you feel better.
-Not finishing the medication can make the infection come back.
+Take all the medicine you were prescribed, even if you feel better.
+Not finishing the medicine can make the infection come back.
 It may also make a future infection harder to treat.

 Unless told not to by your healthcare provider, drink 8 to 12 glasses of fluid every day.
 Clear fluids, such as water, are best.
 This may help flush the infection from your system.